In search of the “Grail”: the Perfecto – Carte blanche to Nicolò

 Do you know Grailed ?

-This second-hand site stands out for two things: its resolutely high-end, if not luxury, positioning , and his excellent editorials, on his blog "Dry Clean Only", in which we sometimes find very in-depth information on the history of fashion and trends.
+This second-hand site stands out for two things: its resolutely high-end, if not luxury, positioning , and his excellent editorials, on his blog "Dry Clean Only", in which we sometimes find very detailed information on the history of fashion and trends.

 However, if I think about it today, it is not for the site itself, but rather for the evocative force of its name , very inspiring.